leanix-nspataro/smartsheet/README.md

 - pyyaml

 ## Abstract
 The purpose of this script is to extract data from Smartsheet, transform it to LeanIX Data Interchange Format (LDIF), and load it into a LeanIX workspace.
 The relationship hierarchy is structured: Workspace / Sheet / Task / Subtask.
-As a best practice, we do not want to have more than four layers in a hierarchy (although the script does handle it).
+As a best practice, we do not want to have more than four layers in a hierarchy (although the script will allow it).
 This connector is meant to be run as a Lambda/Azure function on a schedule, using a key store as best practice.

 ### Setup
 - Create a technical user in Smartsheet and LeanIX.